Codeception/Codeception/docs/05-UnitTests.md

 <div class="alert alert-info">
 It may look like Cest format is too simple for writing tests.
-It doesn't provide assertion methods, methods to create mocks and stubs or even accessing module with `getModule`, as we did in example above.
+It doesn't provide assertion methods, methods to create mocks and stubs or even accessing the module with `getModule`, as we did in example above.
-However Cest format is better in separating concerns.
+However Cest format is better at separating concerns.
 Test code does not interefere with support code, provided by `UnitTester` object.
 All additional actions you may need in your unit/intergation tests you can implement in `Helper\Unit` class.
-This is a recommended approach, and allows keeping tests verbose and clean.
+This is the recommended approach, and allows keeping tests verbose and clean.
 </div>